robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/run_stack_handler
 ```

+Notice that the stack handler only exists as a run process, as it's designed to run throughout the day.

 The behaviour of the stack handler is extremely complex (and it's worth reading [this](#positions-and-order-levels) again, before reviewing this section).
 Here is the normal path an order takes:

 - Instrument order created (by the strategy order generator)